-The tagging technology are quite different from mobile website (browser base) Vs. mobile apps like iOS or Android.
+The tagging technology is quite different from mobile website (browser base) Vs. mobile apps for iOS or Android.
 The metrics and available dimension you want to measure could be different as well.

 Make sure to involve your engineer and give it a lot of planning.